 Project : Quand je ferme mes yeux

 Queer, non-Indigenous dance artist Nicholas Bellefleur lives, works and performs in Tio’tia:ke Mooniyaang (Montreal).
 His work studies the creation of open choreographic systems and seeks to remove the inhibitions around dance for all bodies.
 His practice explores cohabitation, dissent and utopias for purposes of destabilizing our relationship with ourselves and others.
 After completing his training at the École supérieure de ballet du Québec, Nicholas served as an apprentice with the company Ballet BC before joining Cas Public under the direction of Hélène Blackburn.
 In a career marked by travel, Nicholas has performed in Canada, the United States, Mexico, Europe and China.
 In 2019, Nicholas returned to Tio’tia:ke with an all-new perspective on his intersectional identity and his privileged place in society.
 A SAFE(R) SPACE, the fluid and expansive laboratory at the crossroads between the dance and LGBTQIA+ communities, has been in operation since that time.
 With this initiative, the artist has sought to decentralize and place mutual help and restorative justice front and centre in his work.
 Nicholas is currently working with Wynn Holmes and supporting her efforts to oversee the organization Lo Fi Dance Theory as assistant director.
 As a performer, he takes the stage to embody the ideas of Dave St-Pierre, Virginie Brunelle, Le Fils d’Adrien danse and Andrea Peña & Artists.
-More recently, Nicholas joined the Cas Public family as associate artist for the 2022-2023 season.
+It benefited from privileged access to our studio for several residency periods throughout the 2022–2023 season.

 Project : A SAFE(R) SPACE